twitchy-ears/ao3-wrapped/README.md

 So someone showed me a tweet talking about the idea of an Ao3 wrapped script, where it'll show you your top read tags and works over a year, and I was interested by the idea and so gave it a shot and cooked up something basic as I had a quiet evening

+For Windows installs see the dedicated instructions at the end of the file

 # Installation

 This is based off the excellent [ao3_api](https://github.com/ArmindoFlores/ao3_api) however that doesn't support history yet, so I wrote [a fork of it](https://github.com/twitchy-ears/ao3_api).